papampi/braiins-os/README.md

 ### Firmware Release

 The firmware with specific version has tag in a git repository which contains modified configuration set to exact commit of all dependent repositories.
-The tag can be checked out for specific firmware version and then called *build* command for reproducible firmware release.
+The tag can be checked out for specific firmware version then we can call *build* command for reproducible firmware release.

 ### Signing

-By default the resulting firmware image and packages are signed by a test key which is specified in the default config by a *build.key* attribute and is store in a *keys* directory.
+By default the resulting firmware image and packages are signed by a test key which is specified in the default config by a *build.key* attribute and is stored in *keys* directory.
 The release key is usually stored in a fortified keyring and is securely used during actual release.

 To set this key without changing the configuration file it is possible to use a *key* parameter of the *build* command: